XRHeath Developer API Documentation

 required

-• KEY - string size must to be up to 25 characters - The key represents the actual setting definition that eventually will be visualized to the end user.
+Key - string size must be up to 25 characters - The key represents the actual setting definition that will be displayed to the end user.

 {